-Here are some features of Revv, an electronic document management system that help in the quote creation process –
+Here are some features of Revv, an electronic document management system that helps in the quote creation process –

 Customizable templates – It offers a variety of ready-made templates of sales quotes, sales proposals, and other sales documents.
 These templates simplify the sales team’s task as they do not have to create each quote/proposal from scratch.

-Rich editor – The easy-to-use drag and drop document editor lets users create quotes and proposals as per their need and preference.
+Rich editor – The easy-to-use drag-and-drop document editor lets users create quotes and proposals as per their needs and preference.
 You can add or remove elements from the selected template.
 You can even make a new quote by using Revv’s editor.

 You need to specify the price distribution in a quote clearly.
 If you are wondering how to quote a price, Revv has an answer.
 The best way to do this is to add a ‘Quote table‘(an element in Revv’s editor) in the document.
 You need to select a price book to add your products to the quote table.
 Once you choose the price book, the product catalog window appears; it lets you add your company’s relevant products/services to the final quote.